Amineratiba/Trading-Signal-Bot/readme.md

 :blush: :robot: tradingview.com Bot :robot: :blush:
 ---
 An **advanced Bot** for **tracking technical trade pairs signals**.
-The bot run every `N` minutes, check the pair from `www.tradingview.com`
+The bot runs every `N` minutes, check the pair from `www.tradingview.com`

 ## Features:
 * Auto checking
 * Triggering Signals on a Telegram Channel
-* Can be deployed on heroku
+* Can be deployed on Heroku
 * Scheduling

 # Requirements